marknotton/craft-plugin-settings/README.md

 {% endcache %}

 ```
-Will allow you to access the following variables anywhere (apart from Macros)
+This example will allow you to access the following variables anywhere (apart from Macros)

 ```
 {{ theme }}